NoFap: Demographics

 A 2014 internet survey found that 99% of NoFap followers are male, although Rhodes said that women are also a part of NoFap.
 The membership of NoFap ranges from atheists, like founder Rhodes, to fundamentalist Christians.
 However, Rhodes has publicly solicited and received funding from religious groups.
-The users of the website call themselves "Fapstronauts."
+The users of the website call themselves "Fapstronauts".
 Some correspondents have nicknamed NoFap's community members "NoFappers", "fapstinent", or "no-fappers".
 Some self-described porn addicts seek out NoFap for help, while others join the website for the challenge or to improve their lives and interpersonal relationships.

 Beliefs

-The advocacy of NoFap can be summarized as "90 days of abstinence from porn, masturbation, and orgasms."
+The advocacy of NoFap has been summarized as "90 days of abstinence from porn, masturbation, and orgasms".
 A study of anti-porn attitudes among Polish Internet users found that "Despite the suggestive name, the official goal of the NoFap movement is not to encourage complete abstinence from masturbation, but to support internet users in the process of refraining from accessing pornographic materials and achieving various wellbeing goals related to sexual health", and this understanding of NoFap's mission is also acknowledged by other critical sources.
-After abstaining from porn and masturbation for a period of time, some of NoFap's users claim to experience various improvements in physical and mental health.
-Some NoFap users say their brains were warped by porn, at the expense of real relationships.
+After abstaining from porn and masturbation for a period of time, some of NoFap's users reported to experience various improvements in physical and mental health.
+Some NoFap users have commented that pornography can "warp" their psyche through exposure, at the expense of real relationships.

 NoFap hosts a wide variety of different opinions on sexual health, and supports users with various goals as long as they are trying to improve their sexual health.

 Some of the group's beliefs cite the work of Gary Wilson, an anti-pornography activist who has no medical or scientific training.
 Wilson's work is pseudoscientific.

-The NoFap forums have frequent antisemitic posts and posts suggesting conspiracy theories.
-They accuse Jews and the Illuminati of unleashing porn in order "to undermine white men".
-NoFappers think that quitting porn is a "magic pill" solution to various problems.
+The NoFap forums have had some antisemitic posts and posts suggesting conspiracy theories.
+These posts accused Jews and the Illuminati of having created and weaponized porn in order "to undermine white men".
+Jonny Hunt (2021 and 2024) also notes conspiracy theories and antisemitism: "that porn industry is orchestrated by Jews to bring down society."